 However, the concept of a luxury experience does not only include intangible aspects or personal perceptions and feelings.
 Luxury consumers in mature markets simultaneously display a tendency to trade up to higher expenditures and to shift time and money towards intellectual and cultural pursuits in which barriers are due to a lack of knowledge rather than cost.
 Also, some mature luxury consumers exhibit wealth not through extravagant purchases but through ethical and philanthropic gestures that tend to be low-key and inconspicuous.

-how they would value a product or experience; how much they would be willing to pay – if they were affluent enough – to obtain a product or experience; and how they would order their preferences regarding products or experiences.
-The :
+The experiment conducted to assess the value of luxury experiences in a consumer’s mind simply consisted in asking to the respondents (1) how they would value a product or experience (in a qualitative way); (2) how much they would be willing to pay – if they were affluent enough – to obtain a product or experience (naming a dollar based figure); and (3) how they would order their preferences regarding products or experiences.
+The experiment analysed the following list of products and experiences (respondents were provided with further details, including brand names, description of the model, and photos of the product or setting):

 Being one of the few guests of a dinner in a world-renowned museum (when the museum’s doors are closed to visitors) while surrounded by incredible masterpieces;